GoogleCloudPlatform/functions-framework-ruby/examples/sinatra/README.md

 ## Deploying to Cloud Run

 To deploy to Cloud Run, first create a project and enable billing.
+You will also need to install the [Google Cloud SDK](https://cloud.google.com/sdk) if you have not already done so.

 Then run the `toys run deploy` command:

 ```sh
 toys run deploy --project=[PROJECT NAME]